fanpu/website/_pages/about.md

 I recently earned a Technician amateur radio license, and my callsign is [KC3UFE](https://www.fccbulletin.com/callsign/?q=KC3UFE).

 This blog was originally started on 24 June 2018, although it has taken many forms since then.
+I write about things that I find interesting, and which might be helpful for other people.
+Do let me know if you have article suggestions.
+All banner pictures on the blog are taken by yours truly.

 <!--
 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.